 BONJOUR, BUONGIORNO !

-Thank you for your interest in our Doctoral Programs in both French & Italian at the University of Wisconsin-Madison!
-Please explore our website to see a selection of course offerings from previous semesters, important information about funding, faculty and graduate student profiles, and program features that distinguish the Department of French and Italian at the UW from all others.
+Thank you for your interest in our Master and Doctoral Programs in both French & Italian at the University of Wisconsin-Madison!
+Please explore our website to see a selection of course offerings from previous semesters, important information about funding, faculty and graduate student profiles, and program features that distinguish the Department of French and Italian at UW-Madison from all others.

 Recently, our graduates have secured positions in both tenure-track and teaching-track academic positions, as secondary school educators, and in the corporate world: